 The two data sets are surveys, to which individuals supplied their forecasts of the earliest date of vaccine availability.
 Comparisons between these pooled forecasts and our index require some intermediate steps and assumptions.
-In both cases, the outcomes being forecast are given as pre-specified date ranges.
+In both cases, the outcomes being forecast are given as prespecified date ranges.
 Thus, on each survey date, we know the percentage of respondents whose point forecast fell in distinct bins.
 For each survey we estimate the median response, assuming a uniform distribution of responses within the bin containing the median.
 Under the same assumption, we can also tabulate the percentage of forecasters above and below our index.

-The first survey is conducted by Deutsche Bank and sent to 800 "global market participants" asking them when they think the first "working" vaccine will be "available".
+The first survey is conducted by Deutsche Bank and sent to 800 "global market participants" asking them when they think the first "working" vaccine will be "available."
 The survey was conducted four times between May and September.
 The second survey is conducted by Good Judgement Inc., a consulting firm that solicits the opinion of "elite superforecasters."
-Their question asks specifically "when will enough doses of FDA-approved COVID-19 vaccine(s) to inoculate 25 million people be distributed in the United States?"
+Their question asks specifically, "When will enough doses of FDA-approved COVID-19 vaccine(s) to inoculate 25 million people be distributed in the United States?"
 (Information about the number of responders is not available.)
-Responses are tabulated daily, starting from April 24th.
+Responses are tabulated daily, starting from April 24.
 For brevity, we examine month-end dates.
 Table 2 summarizes the comparison.

 Our forecasts align well with those of the Deutsche Bank survey, though ours are more optimistic than the median.
-The optimism is more pronounced when compared to the superforecasters early in the pandemic.
-Although we are within the interquartile range of forecasts after May, the earlier dates see us in the left-tail of the distribution.
-A possible reason is the particular survey question, which specifies an exact quantity of the vaccine being distributed in the United States.
-Respondents may have more skeptical of feasible deployment than we have assumed.
-We will examine robustness of our results below to increasing the probability of an approved vaccine failing in the deployment stage.
+The optimism is more pronounced when compared with the superforecasters early in the pandemic.
+Although we are within the interquartile range of forecasts after May, the earlier dates see us in the left tail of the distribution.
+A possible reason is the particular survey question, which specifies an exact